camsys/onebusaway-nyc-atstop/README.md

 ### Setting up the project ###

 * Download the source code from [BitBucket repository](https://bitbucket.org/khfayzullaev/at-stop)
 * Second, you'll need to get the MTA Bus Time Developer API key.
 Go [here](http://spreadsheets.google.com/viewform?hl=en&formkey=dG9kcGIxRFpSS0NhQWM4UjA0V0VkNGc6MQ#gid=0) to request one.
 You will receive the key within half an hour.
-Then, rename the resources/js/config_tmpl.js to config.js.
+Then, rename the **resources/js/config_tmpl.js** to **config.js**.
 Insert your key to the *BTKey field*.

 ### Running and testing ###

 To run and test the app, use [The PhoneGap Developer App](http://app.phonegap.com/).
 In order to build the native mobile app, use [Adobe PhoneGap Build](https://build.phonegap.com/).
+Rename the **config.tmpl.xml** to **config.xml**.
 You can also use the [PhoneGap Emulatation extension](http://emulate.phonegap.com/) for Google Chrome. *NOTE:* The app uses several objects, like the connection object from the Apache Cordova framework, which may not be available locally (in a Web browser).

 ### Project License ###